appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 Edit permission can be given at different hierarchical levels -

-##### Edit access for a workspace
+##### Workspace

  If you give edit permission to the workspace, It gives access to modify all the applications in the respective workspace.

 :::info
-    Giving `Create` permission to a workspace has a cascading effect, i.e, it gives edit and view permission to all the applications in the workspace.
+    Giving `Edit` permission to a workspace has a cascading effect, i.e, it gives edit and view permission to all the applications in the workspace.
 :::

-##### Edit access for an application
+##### Application

 If you want the user to have edit access only to a specific application in a workspace, open the respective workspace's dropdown and check the edit permission adjacent to the respective application. `Edit` for just an application allows you to edit resources like page, actions (APIs, queries, JSObjects), Git connection etc.

-##### Edit access for a page
+##### Page

 `Edit` access for a particular page allows you to make changes on the respective page.
 You can edit the page name, clone the page, set it as the home page, and toggle their visibility.

 #### View

 `View` only allows a user to just have view access for the existing applications, pages, or actions (APIs, queries, JSObjects) in a workspace.
-You can't make any changes if you kust have the View permission.
+You can't make any changes if you only have the View permission.
 It applies to all the hierarchical levels in a workspace.

 #### Delete